Biofeedback in Stress Management

 Although stress is inevitable, it can be manageable.

-When you understand the toll it takes on you and the steps to combat stress, you can take charge of your health and reduce the impact that stress has on your life.
+When you understand the toll it takes on you and the steps to combat stress, you can take charge of your health and reduce stress’s impact on your life.

-When you start to feel symptoms of emotional exhaustion, it’s a sign that you need to find a way to get a handle on your stress.
+When you start to feel symptoms of emotional exhaustion, it’s a sign that you must find a way to manage your stress.

 Try to get regular exercise.
-Physical activity has a big impact on your brain and your body.
-Whether you enjoy Tai Chi or you want to begin jogging, exercise reduces stress and improves many symptoms associated with mental illness.
+Physical activity has a significant impact on your brain and your body.
+Whether you enjoy Tai Chi or want to begin jogging, exercise reduces stress and improves many symptoms associated with mental illness.

 Take care of yourself.
 Incorporating regular self-care activities into your daily life is essential to stress management.
 Learn how to take care of your mind, body, and spirit and discover how to equip yourself to live your best life.

 Practice mindfulness in your life.
 Mindfulness isn’t just something you practice for 10 minutes each day.
 It can also be a way of life.
-Discover how to live more mindfully throughout your day so you can become more awake and conscious throughout your life.
+Discover how to live more mindfully throughout your day to become more awake and conscious.

-Different modalities of Biofeedback and Neurofeedback in stress management are brain-computer interface technology, which teaches people to control behavioral and autonomic nervous system reactions to stress.
+Different modalities of Neurofeedback and Biofeedback in stress management are brain-computer interface technology, which teaches people to control behavioral and autonomic nervous system reactions to stress.

-In case you have more expressed psychological conditions, such as headaches, concentration, memory problems, insomnia, appetite changes, depression, anxiety, or panic attacks it could be more effective the use Neurofeedback (one of the biofeedback modalities) management of stress and its consequences.
+In case you have more expressed psychological conditions, such as headaches, concentration, memory problems, insomnia, appetite changes, depression, anxiety, or panic attacks, it could be more effective to use Neurofeedback (one of the biofeedback modalities) for the management of stress and its consequences.

-Video - Biofeedback in stress management.
+Video - Biofeedback for stress management.
 How to choose Biofeedback Modality

 Neurofeedback management of stress and its consequences

-Without the feedback, this training effect would not be achievable, since brain activity cannot be perceived in this analytical way without devices.
+Without the feedback, this training effect would not be achievable since brain activity cannot be perceived analytically without devices.

 Anyone can increase their ability to concentrate and memory capacity, sometimes drastically, through neurofeedback training.